What we hope to achieve: To achieve a complete remission/cure of the symptoms of Parkinson’s Disease in my wife, Naveela Saleem.

 Test subject: Naveela Saleem

-Over the course of six months on this therapy, she has shown remarkable improvement in being able to conduct daily self-maintenance activities, which were completely out of her reach before the therapy was initiated.
-On her own, she is now able to walk at a good pace for one hour and exercise on the rowing machine for 45 minutes; with the help of a caregiver, she is able to do her breathing and range of motion exercises.
-Her ability to feed herself is also improving, in that for two of three meals out of the day, she is able to mange the silverware on her own; and other activities are also showing improvement.
-The only noticeable side effect so far has been a weight gain of some 40 pounds, but this could be related to improved nutrient absorption as a result of the therapy.
+Over the course of six months on this therapy, she showed remarkable improvement in being able to conduct daily self-maintenance activities, which were completely out of her reach before the therapy was initiated.
+On her own, she was able to walk at a good pace for one hour and exercise on the rowing machine for 45 minutes; with the help of a caregiver, she was able to do her breathing and range of motion exercises.
+Her ability to feed herself was also improving, in that for two of three meals out of the day, she was able to manage the silverware on her own; and other activities were also showing improvement.
+The only noticeable side effect was a weight gain of some 40 pounds, but this could be related to improved nutrient absorption as a result of the therapy.

-Early on during the deterioration phase, the fingers in her right hand (though not her thumb) became hyperextended, and much range of motion was lost so that basically she is not able to use her right hand for any useful or meaningful activity.
-So far Dr. Hintz’s therapy has not made any significant impact on this aspect of the condition.
+Early on during the deterioration phase, the fingers in her right hand (though not her thumb) became hyperextended, and much range of motion was lost so that basically she was not able to use her right hand for any useful or meaningful activity.
+Dr. Hinz’s therapy did not make any significant impact on this aspect of the condition.
 To try to get the hand to open up a little bit, she has tried to squeeze chew toys (for pets) and hold rolled-up face towels in that hand; she has also tried brain games (Lumosity) and puzzles to improve the brain’s ability to manufacture new cells, in the hope of improving her overall condition.

 Our goal has been to improve her body’s ability to produce the deficient neurotransmitters on its own and to revive any of the brain cells that may have lapsed as the deterioration process started, so that at some point she can taper herself off the medicine, while retaining all of the lifestyle adjustments.
-To be able to accomplish this, the hope is to be able to use the ShuraForAll forum to invite participation from sufferers and their therapy providers, as well as professionals from all across the world, regardless of specialty and orthodoxy (allopathy, homeopathy, ayurvedic, etc), the common feature binding them all being association with Parkinson’s and related conditions.
-As a first step, we will seek the participation of professionals at the Functional Medicine Institute, Life Extension, and Dr. Paneri’s practice in India.
+Unfortunately, in retrospect, I misapprehended the Hinz approach thinking that we would be able to taper her off the mucuna pruriens extract and replace that with amino acids; however the approach is intented for the patient to take the combination of amino acids and mucuna pruriens permanently.

 Enter a coupon code to get discount, if you have any.